Dragoncrown 5E Rogue (WiP)

 20th Level: Stroke of Luck

-You have an uncanny knack for succeeding when you need to.
+You have a knack for succeeding when you need to.
 If you fail a d20 Test, you can turn the roll into a 20.
 Once you use this feature, you can’t use it again until you finish a Short Rest.

 Proficiency, Expertise, and Mastery